robotframework/robotframework/doc/python/PythonTutorial.rst

             print 'Hello %s' % name

     def count_up(limit):
-        for num in range(limit):
+        for num in range(1, limit+1):
-            if num == 0:
+            if num == limit:
-                print 'Blastoff!'
+                print 'bye!'
             else:
                 print num

-* While loop iterates as long as given expression is true.
-Very handy in testing when waiting some event to occur.
+* :code:`while` loops iterate as long as given expression is true.
+Very handy when waiting some event to occur.

   .. sourcecode:: python